joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-arrays/indexed-arrays.md

 If you know ahead of time how many elements a Vector initially needs, you can pre-define the number of elements in the Vector.
 To create a Vector with a certain number of elements, pass the number of elements as the first parameter (the `length` parameter).
-Because Vector elements can’t be empty, the elements are filled with instances of the base type.
+Because Vector elements can't be empty, the elements are filled with instances of the base type.
 If the base type is a reference type that allows `null` values, the elements all contain `null`.
 Otherwise, the elements all contain the default value for the class.
-For example, a uint variable can’t be `null`.
+For example, a uint variable can't be `null`.
 Consequently, in the following code listing the Vector named `ages` is created with seven elements, each containing the value 0:

     var ages:Vector.<uint> = new Vector.<uint>(7);